timm/bnbad/README.md

-BnBAD is a multi-objective optimizer that reasons by breaking up problems into regions of `bad` and `better`, then looks for ways on how to jump between those regions.
+BnBAD is a multi-objective optimizer that reasons by:

+1. breaking up problems into regions of `bad` and `better`;
+2.  then looks for ways on how to jump between those regions.

 BnBAD might be a useful choice when: